Excellent Drilling Results from Binduli Gold Project

 The geology at Crake is similar to the 390,000oz Janet Ivy open pit, located approximately 1,500m to the south, where the gold is hosted in a structurally controlled feldspar porphyry.
 At the nearby Fort William and Fort Scott open pits, where over 100,000oz have been produced to date, gold is hosted within sheared units of volcanics and clastic sediments.

-2 see Table 1 on Page 5, Competent Persons Statements on Page 7, Forward Looking Statement on Page 9 and JORC Tables on Page 10
+1 See Table 1 on Page 5-6, Competent Persons Statements on Page 6 and JORC Tables on Pages 10-15.

-3 denotes 4m composites only with 1m split assays yet to be received
+2 denotes 4m composite results with 1m split assays pending.

 To view tables and figures, please visit: